hmartelb/Pix2Pix-Timbre-Transfer/README.md

 [Synth Lead synthetic](https://drive.google.com/open?id=1VKfm4iGLnDPLn3BZ14yAcv5wFA6-bMms)
 --- | --- | --- | ---

->To make listening easier while viewing this documentation, the reader can also access them from links to Google Drive where they are stored:
+>To make listening easier while viewing this documentation, the reader can access them from the above links to Google Drive, where they are stored

 #### A visual example